ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (Apollon77) do not catch undhandeledRejections anymore, because controller can handle and report now
 * (foxriver76) dependencies updated
 * (foxriver76) temperature is now correctly read-only
-* (foxriver76) fix duplicate filtering on browse
+* (foxriver76) fixed duplicate filtering on browse

 ### 3.3.5 (2020-06-03)
 * (foxriver76) fixed issue on frontend validation of polling intervals starting with 1

 ### 3.3.4 (2020-06-02)
-* (foxriver76) implemented fix for problems with switches and handling id conflicts
+* (foxriver76) implemented fixed for problems with switches and handling id conflicts

 ### 3.3.3 (2020-05-31)
-* (foxriver76) we now handle potential id conflicts, when adding devices from different type with same name over time
+* (foxriver76) we now handle potential id conflicts, when adding devices from a different type with same name over time

 ### 3.3.2 (2020-05-15)
 * (foxriver76) internal optimizations - polling after change timeout removed, was 150 ms now instant